cloudwalk/op-stack-devnet/three-node-using-docker.md

-## 9. Use the newly created L2 network
+## Step 5.
+Use the newly created L2 network

 1. The nodes of the network can be accessed through their Docker internal IP addresses and ports or through the forwarded ports if you configured them (see the `docker-compose.yml` files).
 E.g. the default RPC URL of nodes are listed in the table bellow: